mohithkailash/Zealthy-Repo/README.md

 - MongoDB Atlas is used as the database server.
 - The application is hosted on AWS EC2 free version.

-## Working Video

-For a visual demonstration of the website's functionality, please refer to the [working video](link_to_video).

-Feel free to explore the code and contribute to the project!

 ---
 *Note: Ensure you have NodeJS and npm installed on your system before running the project.*